 8. Bring A Copy Of Your Medical History Report

 To get healthcare during your business trip in China, you should carry your medical history report.
 Or a statement from your doctor identifying your blood type, any chronic conditions or allergies.
-These kind of information is very useful in the event of medical emergency.
-If you have prescriptions, make sure they are clearly labeled.
+These kinds of information are very useful in the event of a medical emergency.
+If you have prescriptions, make sure they are clearly labelled.

 9. Schedule A Medical Check-Up Before Departure

-Ideally, it is advised to schedule a medical check-up with your doctor 4-6 weeks before your trip in order to get vaccinations or medications you may need.
-To prevent health hazard, please avoid drinking tap water while staying in China, even in major cities.
+Ideally, it is advised to schedule a medical check-up with your doctor 4-6 weeks before your trip to get vaccinations or medications you may need.
+To prevent a potential health hazard, please avoid drinking tap water while staying in China, even in major cities.
 Avoid eating food from street vendors, unpasteurized dairy products and don’t consume ice made with tap or well water.

 10. Get All The Paper Work Ready

 Before you leave, you need to make sure you have all the required documents.
 Generally speaking, in addition to a passport, you will have to bring a visa for trips to China.
-Make sure to select the correct type of visa you’re applying for and time period you will be staying in China before submitting the visa application form to the Chinese Embassy.
+Make sure to select the correct type of visa you’re applying for and period you will be staying in China before submitting the visa application form to the Chinese Embassy.
 It is best to leave enough time before your trip for obtaining the visa.

 Expat Financial offers several different international health insurance plans for expatriates of any nationality across the world – including China – if you are going to stay for more than a year and need comprehensive coverage.
-If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.
+If you have questions about our international medical insurance plans or if you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.